LinkeTh/walrusfox/README.md

 Components in this repo (split binaries):

-- walrusfox-ext: Firefox/Thunderbird native messaging host (stdin/stdout) that talks to the browser.
+- walrusfox-ext: Firefox/Thunderbird native messaging host (stdin/stdout).
+It also auto-starts the local Unix socket server on-demand if none is running.
 - walrusfox: CLI and local Unix socket server to accept control commands.
 - Shared library code under src/lib.rs used by both binaries.

 Data flow:

 1. The server binds a Unix domain socket at `$XDG_RUNTIME_DIR/walrusfox/walrusfox.sock` (or `/tmp/walrusfox.sock` as a fallback) and relays any line received from one client to all other connected clients.
+If the server isn’t running when the browser starts the native host, `walrusfox-ext` will start it automatically (embedded in the native host process).
 2. The extension client connects to that socket and listens for commands (update, dark, light, auto).
 When it receives one, it emits the appropriate native message back to Firefox via stdout.
 3. The native host also listens for requests from the browser (e.g., `debug:version` and `action:colors`) and returns responses, including current